Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 ### External Service URL

 External Service URL is URL on which components of Azure Industrial IoT solution will be available externally.
-This property is required so that Publisher Edge Module can communicate with jobs orchestrator service (`edgeJobs`) for reporting its status and requesting publisher jobs.
+This parameter is required so that Publisher Edge Module can communicate with jobs orchestrator service (`edgeJobs`) for reporting its status and requesting publisher jobs.
 If parameter is not set, then Publisher Edge Module will be presented with a Kubernetes internal URL, which will be accessible only from within Kubernetes cluster.
 Format of Kubernetes internal URL is `http://<service_name>.<namespace>:<service_port>`.